In the Press

 For fans of The Martian by Andy Weir and Illuminae by Amie Kaufman and Jay Kristoff, this book is a must-read.
 Monique Rockliffe has proven herself as a force to be reckoned with in speculative fiction, and I can’t wait to see what she creates next.

-Highly recommended for anyone who loves gripping sci-fi with heart!
+Highly recommended for anyone who loves gripping sci-fi with heart!"

 SAMUEL BOOKBEAM